tfpauly/draft-ohai-chunked-ohttp/draft-ohai-chunked-ohttp.md

 ## Request Encapsulation {#request-encap}

-For requests, the setup of the HPKE context and the encrypted request header is the same as the non-streamed variant.
-This is the Streamed Request Header defined in {{request}}.
+For requests, the setup of the HPKE context and the encrypted request header is the same as the non-chunked variant.
+This is the Chunked Request Header defined in {{request}}.

 ~~~